 - Rename the participants and observers.

-- Remember to give access to the moderator to share their screen.
+- Remember to give access to the moderator to share their screen

-- Reduce your presentations – I noticed that the more you present, the more disengaged your participants would be.
+- Reduce your presentations – I noticed that the more you present, the more disengaged your participants will be.
 They feel like they are attending a corporate sales meeting – it’s boring and formal.
 Ditch it.

-Free Tools to Make Your Online Group Easier
+Tools to Make Your Online Group Easier

 - Google Forms – If you are testing an advertisement, a concept or a storyboard, use Google Forms to replace your SCQ (self-completion questionnaire).
 Use it to capture individual ranking or as a springboard for your discussion.

-- Ahaslides – Somewhat similar to Mentimeter, with greater customisation.
+- Ahaslides – Somewhat similar to Mentimeter, but with greater customisation.
 But you can only use it if you have less than 7 participants.
-If there are any observers, then your best option is to use Mentimeter.
+If there are any observers, your best option is to use Mentimeter.

 Final Word